Lifecycle Management FAQ

 Additionally, Secondary Sources of Identity are also now generally available, allowing you to configure secondary identity sources in policies without requiring special enablement.

-These features were previously gated behind feature flags (LCM_RESET_PASSWORD_ACTION, LCM_CREATE_ACCESS_REVIEW_ACTION, and UI_LCM_POLICY_SECONDARY) but are now standard functionality available to all tenants.
+These features were previously in Early Access but are now standard functionality available to all tenants.

-When a policy identity has both primary and secondary sources, Veza determines which source's attributes to display in the Identities table based on the active status of each source.
-The "active" status is determined by the is_active field in each source of identity, which typically represents employment or account status (e.g., an active employee in Workday, an active contractor in a secondary system).
+When a policy identity has both primary and secondary sources, Veza determines which source's attributes to display in the Identities table—including the identity's active state—based on the is_active field from each source.
+The is_active field typically represents employment or account status (e.g., an active employee in Workday, an active contractor in a secondary system).

 • Always displays the primary source attributes if a primary source exists